mrWheel/BeeHave/README.md

 # BeeHave
-A device to log temperature inside a beehive at specific intervals
+A device to log the temperature inside a beehive at specific intervals